Course Syllabus • Spring 2026

 Introduction to Final Provocation

-Handout/Groups: Final Provocation: TBA (Due 6 May)
+Handout/Groups: Final Provocation: TBD (Due 6 May)

 Lecture: Fashioning Fashionables

-FA05: 10 Ideas
+Assignment: 10 Ideas

 10 Ideas

-Critique: FA 05: 10 Ideas
+Critique: 10 Ideas

 Readings